The Ao dai Museum in Ho Chi Minh City: shrine of the Vietnamese dress

 - on Dec 12, 2019 By: BN

-If there is something that makes Vietnamese women shine delicately transcending time, borders, without distinction of the age and the social environment, it is the Ao dai.
+If there is something that makes Vietnamese women shine delicately that transcends time and borders, without distinction of the age and the social environment, it is the Ao dai.
 This Vietnamese traditional tunic has seen its shape and influence evolve over the centuries.
 A timeless symbol of national feminine beauty, the Vietnamese dress is for the first time honoured in a dedicated sanctuary of its own, the Ao dai Museum in Ho Chi Minh City.
 It’s a place of choice so you can enjoy the pleasant surprise of the old friend Ao dai.
 You can experience a little history, some greeneries and a lot of elegance.

 Located away from the bustle of the city, it is an exceptional meeting place for lovers of Ao dai, also giving them pleasant moments in a green setting.
 Located in a lush place where tranquillity reigns in a remarkable traditional architecture, this place is ideal to get lost in the world of the most beautiful traditional Vietnamese clothing.

 This outfit has been inseparable for a long time from Vietnamese women who wore it to go out on many occasions.
 It is also very popular with brides on the most important day of their lives.
-From the Tangerine era to contemporary times and colonial times, the traditional Vietnamese dress knew adaptations but always brimmed with charm.
+From the Tangerine era to contemporary times and colonial times, the traditional Vietnamese dress saw new adaptations but always brimmed with charm.

 It is with a special love for this historical outfit that the great designer Sy Hoang has spent ten years designing and building the Ao dai Museum, the first of its kind in Vietnam.
 This is the second private museum in Saigon, with the Fito Museum for Traditional Medicine located in the district 10.